dabakovich/react-native-controlled-mentions/README.md

 ```

-Parsing `Mention`'s value
+Parsing `MentionInput`'s value
 -

 You can import RegEx that is using in the component and then extract all your mentions
-from `Mention`'s value using your own logic.
+from `MentionInput`'s value using your own logic.

 ```ts
 import { mentionRegEx } from 'react-native-controlled-mentions';